marissa-lc/sitter/README.md

 ## How it Works:

-### User starts by securely logging into/creating an account:
+### User starts by securely logging in/creating an account:
-        * Name
         *Email
         *Password